 This tool provides an example of how to improve the response to student behavior infractions to support social-emotional development as part of Focus Area 3.

-This tool (OST version)provides an example of how to improve the response to student behavior infractions to support social-emotional development as part of Focus Area 3.
+This tool (OST version) provides an example of how to improve the response to youth behavior infractions to support social-emotional development as part of Focus Area 3.

 In a world of increasing interconnectedness and rapid change, there is a growing need to improve the way people work together.
 Understanding the true drivers of human social behavior is becoming ever more urgent in this environment.